ayachensiyuan/get-action-job-id/README.md

 ---

+GitHub official has not provide access to the job id by using existing API.
-This tool help you to get job id easier.
+This tool could help you to get job id easier.

 # Usage